 has been jointly developed with at least one local community college and the LWIB, and culminates in a postsecondary credential with labor market value that has opportunities for ongoing student advancement.

-The IPIC Agencies, in collaboration with other public and private partners, will develop recognition and incentives for students completing a College and Career Pathway Endorsement with State Honors.
+The IPIC Agencies, in collaboration with other public and private partners, will develop recognition and incentives for students completing a College and Career Pathway Endorsement with State Distinction.
 Examples of recognition and incentives include:

 Scholarships